Ingvord/tango-v10-features-request/README.md

 ## Documentation

 * Compose several few A4 pages guides (how to get started)
-* Improve in-code documentation: examples, guides
+* Improve in-code documentation: examples, guides.
+See, for instance, (BUG-810)[https://sourceforge.net/p/tango-cs/bugs/810/]
 * Mark topics in the forum as SOLVED when solved
 * Launch something like askTango